joviscab/library/README.md

 With this project my idea is to check the Javascript Objects and Object Constructors skills that I have learned until now, as well as using it as an exercise to remember all the lessons until this point.

 ## If you are reading this
 Thank you for your interest!
-I'm still goin deeper in Javascript :0
+I'm still here, going deeper in Javascript :0